puppetlabs/trapperkeeper-authorization/README.md

 ## ACE

-This library supports several 2 types of entries:
+This library supports two types of entries:

 * `allow`: if the entry matches the incoming request identity, then the request will be allowed access
 * `deny`: if the entry matches the incoming request identity, then the resource access will be denied

-A third type is planned, something akin to Puppet's `allow any` behavior which is commonly used to authorize unauthenticated requests, which is common when bootstrapping a puppet agent that does not yet posses a valid client SSL certificate.
+A third type is planned, something akin to Puppet's `allow any` behavior which is commonly used to authorize unauthenticated requests, which is common when bootstrapping a puppet agent that does not yet possess a valid client SSL certificate.

 ### Restricting access by name